Vendorf/contour-tree/README.md

 Hosted on [https://vendorf.github.io/contour-tree/](https://vendorf.github.io/contour-tree/).

 Built with `npx vite build` and the `dist` folder is renamed to `docs` to allow GitHub Pages to pick it up automatically.
+- Nvm this doesn't work need to fix properly with GitHub Actions